 Colleen Prendiville: I am still intrigued by the potential of working with textiles.
 How, by using fabric, stitch, wool, cotton, found objects etc., such a range of effects and beauty can be achieved.
 My inspiration comes from various sources – often based on forms and patterns found in nature and also in man made structures and creativity.
 Art forms from South America and Australian Aboriginal art have been an ongoing interest.
 Recent work involves working with stitch in a more deliberate manner, the journey of making a piece a slower and more contemplative process.
 Japanese woodblock print on paper continues this process and provides new direction and challenge.

 Barbara Seery : My artistic journey is a work in progress.
-I have always been drawn to the colour, textures and patterns in textiles and created for home and personal wear since my teenage years.
-I now relish the process of using those same materials to express ideas and concepts and to produce work for exhibition.
-I love starting out with crisp, plain cloth, preferably Irish linen, and distressing, stitching, altering, layering, printing and working it into something completely different.
+I have always been drawn to texture, colour and patterns in textiles and created for home and personal wear since my teenage years.
+I now relish the challenge of using those same materials to express ideas and concepts and to produce work for exhibition.
+The process of starting with crisp, plain linen and distressing, stitching, altering, layering, printing and working it into something completely different.
 Textile alchemy!
-I am currently studying Visual Art Practice in 2020 and a Higher Diploma in Art in 2022 in NCAD where she explored painting, printing, sculpture and textile design.
+I completed a University Certificate in Visual Art Practice in 2020 and a Higher Diploma in Art in 2022 in NCAD where she explored painting, printing, sculpture and textile design.
 I am currently studying for a Higher Diploma in Art, also at the National College of Art and Design.

 Rina Whyte: My background is in textile design with a degree from NCAD but my career has moved more into the management and curation of design and art projects.
 I am now returning to my passion of creating, aided by the inspiration, talent and partaking in workshops as part of element15.
 I am inspired by both whimsical, transparent and delicate fabrics but also by heavily adorned Indian silks and luscious brocades.